UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_1/topic_1.markdown

 You may notice "hg19" in the drop down menu on the top left (highlighted in orange). "hg19" stands for human genome version 19, it's fun to explore the human genome, but today we're going to explore the genome of the system we're working with in this workshop .

 The first thing to do is to load in our reference genome.
 From the drop-down menu in the top left, choose the ```Genomes``` menu and choose ```Load Genome From File...```.
-When the box opens up, navigate to the data you downloaded and choose the ```ReferenceGenome.fasta.gz``` file.
+When the box opens up, navigate to the data you downloaded and choose the ```ReferenceGenome.fasta``` file.
 The file extension ".fasta.gz" tells us that this is a FASTA file (a simple text file that represents a genetic sequence - DNA, RNA or peptides).

 IGV is pretty intuitive so you should be able to navigate your way around.
 Don't hesitate to let us know if you get stuck.